pearswj/pyplex/readme.md

 	sudo apt-get install python-pip
 	sudo pip install tornado
 	sudo pip install pexpect
+	sudo pip install requests
 	sudo apt-get install python-avahi

 ##How to use

+### Setup myPlex

+Create a file at ~/.myplex.json of the form:
+ { "username":"you@youremail",
+   "password":"yoursecretpassword"}

+### Launch the daemon

 Launch with